VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 ## Some caveats

-The rumble effects are broadcasted to the EXT port without checking if there is anything connected to it.
-If by the time a rumble effect is requested no connection with another Virtual Boy system has been established, the handshake will be cancelled.

-Since the game requests rumble effects in the `PongManager` and the `Disk`, if these happen before the remove system has completed the handshake, versus mode won't work.
+Both systems must be connected before turning them on.
+For the connection to be recognized, both systems must reach the titel screen before continuing to the gameplay arena.

 There are a few workarounds.
-The easies one is to not use rumble effects.
 A better approach would be to enable the communications as soon as the system boots.
-But since this demo uses the splash screens plugin, doing so would require implementing a custom adjustment screen, which is out of the scope of this tutorial, in which we wanted to showcase the asynchronous nature of the `kEventCommunicationsConnected` event.
+But since this demo uses the splash screens plugin, doing so would require implementing a custom adjustment screen, which is out of the scope of this tutorial, and we wanted to showcase the asynchronous nature of the `kEventCommunicationsConnected` event.

 ## That's all